-In 2020-21, the district's attendance rate was at 93.97 as measured by CALPADS Data compared to the 2021-22 attendance rate of 88.43% as measured by Kern Integrated Data System (KiDS).
-We decreased in attendance by 5.54%; our goal for 2022- 23 is to increase the district's attendance rate at or above 95%.
-We believe that the following actions will support reaching our goal since we are fully in-person and classroom quarantines have decreased significantly: 1) employing MTSS Staff to provide academic and behavioral support to address the social and emotional learning needs of students and to work with low socio-economic students, Foster Youth, and English Learners, 2) having Vice-Principals for all school sites to increase supervision and enhance positive behaviors, 3) nursing staff to support with any medical needs that may keep students at home, 4) truancy advocates to re-engage students who are missing schools, 5) athletics to motivate students to be in school every day and enhance positive behavior, 6) School Safety/License fees for Raptor to provide a safe school environment for students and parents.
-These actions will also support to maintain or decrease our 2021-22 suspension rate shown as 1.68% as measured by the Kern Integrated Data System (KiDS).
+The actions implemented under this goal have been effective in increasing attendance (Priority 5 (a)), which will lead to improve student achievement and social emotional support for all students.
+In 2021-22 the districts attendance rate was 88.43% as measured by Kern Integrated Data System (KiDS).
+We decreased in attendance by 5.54% from previous year.
+In 2022- 23 attendance rate has increased to 93.04%.
+We hope to increase the attendance rate to at or above 95% for the upcoming school year.
+We believe that the stated actions will support reaching our goal 1) employing MTSS Staff to provide academic and behavioral support to address the social and emotional learning needs of students and to work with low socio-economic students, Foster Youth, and English Learners, 2) having Vice-Principals for all school sites to increase supervision and enhance positive behaviors, 3) nursing staff to support with any medical needs that may keep students at home, 4) truancy advocates to re-engage students who are missing schools, 5) athletics to motivate students to be in school every day and enhance positive behavior, 6) School Safety/License fees for Raptor to provide a safe school environment for students and parents.
+The LEA expulsion rate (Priority 6(b)) and dropout rate (Priority 5 (c)) continue to be at 0%.
+These actions will also support to decrease our 2023-24 suspension rate shown as 1.61% as measured by the Kern Integrated Data System (KiDS).
 In addition to the added funding to strengthen the actions as we add Restorative Attendance and Behavior Support Practices Framework professional development to our PBIS Tier II and III teams.
 This framework lays out what supports and interventions we should be providing for attendance issues and behavior support to our low socioeconomic students, Foster Youth, and English Learners.
-MTSS teams include Social Workers, Family Advocates, Vice Principals, Teachers, Special Education staff, site attendance advocates, Family advocates, and Family Resource Center staff.
-These actions show that we are making progress according to the data.
+MTSS teams include Social Workers, Family Advocates, Vice Principals, Teachers, Special Education staff, site attendance advocates, Family advocates, School psychologists, and Family Resource Center staff.

-LESD's 2021-22 chronic absenteeism as of June 6, 2022, was at 46% and end-of-year data indicates 47% as measured by the Kern Integrated Data System (KiDS).
+LESD's 2021-22 chronic absenteeism (Priority 5 (b)) was at 47% as measured by the Kern Integrated Data System (KiDS).
 However, prior to school closures, the 2019 data for chronic absenteeism shows 8.1%.
-Even though the actions in this goal do not show growth as planned, we believe that it was the COVID-19 effects and now that school is back in-person, we believe that chronic absenteeism will reduce as these actions take place throughout the year.
+Even though the actions in this goal do not show pre pandemic growth levels, we believe that chronic absenteeism will decrease as these actions take place throughout the year.